jonduan/proposal/_posts/2016-12-16-solar-energy.md

 ----

 If the voltaic efficiency of the battery is 95%, and the coulombic efficiency of the battery is 80%, the roundtrip efficiency of storage in % for the battery is:

 Overall efficiency or roundtrip efficiency = Voltaic efficiency * coulombic efficiency = 95%×80% = 76%.

+#### Week 6: Solar Energy > 6.7 Central design rules for PV systems

+the major considerations for designing your own PV system

+how to choose the amount of modules in your system based on your electricity usage and tell you the inefficiencies of most components.
+The sizing of the Inverter, Charge controller and batteries will also be considered in the video.

+The total energy demand can be calculated simply by multiplying the power of each component by the number of hours that it is going to be used.
+E=12×15×3+1×110×2+1×30×2+1×80×4=1140Wh
+What is the total power demanded by the DC loads in W?
+The total DC power needed can be calculated by adding up all the power for the components using DC.
+PDC=12×15=180W
+What is the total power demanded by the AC loads in W?
+The total AC power needed can be calculated by adding up all the power for the components using AC.
+PAC=110+30+80=220W